tusharf5/tusharsharma.dev/content/posts/2020-05-31/index.md

 ## CloudFormation is AWS

 Majority of the things that I've learned about different AWS services is through CloudFormation docs.
-A lot of **[Important]** things which you might miss while using the Console have to be explicitly specified when using CFN Templates which provides a wholesome picture of that AWS service.
+A lot of **[Important]** things which you might miss while using the Console have to be explicitly specified when using CFN Templates which provides a holistic view of that AWS service.
 You should read about all the attributes in the docs when defining a resource.
-It will help you gain a more in-depth understanding of how the service works under the hood.
+It will help you gain an in-depth understanding of how the service works under the hood.

 ## Conclusion